atsb/RZDoom/README.md

 The ZDoom you know and love, only better.
 ZDoom isn't really dead, despite what the GZ Team say.

+NOTE: 26.04.2025 - The future of RZDoom will be an SDL3 graphical backend for all systems.
+This requires me to remove all Windows-specific code and rewrite those into cross-platform 'code once for all'.
+I will prioritise posix systems first, then fix Windows after.
+Changes incoming!

 RZDoom is fully compatible with all your ZDoom wads, mods, audio etc..  it is only better in every-possible-way.

 1. Fully compatible and buildable on Windows, Linux, macOS, BSD..  on x86, x64 and all ARM cpu's (everything that FMOD Studio is compatible with).